-- Offer free money
+Idea #1: Offer free money

 The new accounts and attention you’ll get are well worth the handfuls of singles you’ll give away.
 Or attract attention by replacing a number of $20s with $50s in the ATM(s) of your choice and getting the word out via media outlets, social media, email, bank statements, etc. Industrial Credit Union in Bellingham, WA did this with great results.

 It’s likely that your account-holders and prospects are in need of some basic financial education—most of us are.
 Offering ways to increase their financial literacy can help your bank in two ways:

-- First, your reputation gets a boost.
+First, your reputation gets a boost.
 Not only are you proving yourself knowledgeable, but you’re also generous with your expertise.
 Account-holders and prospects will appreciate your willingness to counsel them—for free.

-- Second, you can tie your learning opportunities to products or services you’d like to promote.
+Second, you can tie your learning opportunities to products or services you’d like to promote.
 A customer who’s just spent time learning about loans and interest rates might be more receptive to a special offer on auto loans, for example; or an account-holder newly informed about credit scores might be looking for a bank-branded credit card to help boost their credit ratings.

 Idea #3: Share and care

 A little free swag can still go a long way.
 Consider handing out branded packages of school supplies at back-to-school time—or pens, pads, and other necessities for small businesses at events or even in-branch.
 Including special offers or promotions with these goodies—like a special free-checking or goal-based savings, for students, or discounted loans or business services for commercial accounts—can create additional engagement.

-- Socialize where your customers are: online!
+Idea #4: Socialize where your customers are: online!

 Social media marketing lets you show off your personality and differentiate from faceless megabanks—and can showcase local landmarks and events to help you build an online community around your real, offline community.
 Best of all, your social channels give you a way to inform your audience about your care packages, giveaways, learning opportunities, and all the other marketing ideas listed above.